overlookinfra/vmpooler-dns-gcp/README.md

 ## License

-vmpooler-dns-google-clouddns is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+vmpooler-dns-gcp is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 See the [LICENSE](LICENSE) file for more details.